 Foster Care / Adoption Eligibility

-Am I eligible to be a foster or fost/adopt parent?
+Am I eligible to be a foster or fost/adopt parent (Resource Family) ?

-Foster and Fost/Adopt parents are people from every walk of life who are committed to providing stable, supportive homes for children who have been removed from their parents because of neglect or abuse.
+Resource families are people from every walk of life who are committed to providing stable, supportive homes for children who have been removed from their parents because of neglect or abuse.
+Because the Human Services Agency is a Concurrent planning agency we focus on Family Reunification (returning children to their families once their safety has been re-established) and adoption.
+Concurrently, our social workers prepare appropriate foster placements, in case it is determined that reunification is not possible.

-Foster parents and Fost/Adopt parents can be married or single, gay or lesbian, with or without children, and from any ethnic or cultural background.
-However, only San Mateo County residents are eligible to participate in the county’s foster care program.
+Resource Families can be married or single, gay or lesbian, with or without children, and from any ethnic or cultural background.

-All foster parents must complete training and receive a criminal background check, a health screening and a home inspection.
-All training, licensing and inspections are provided free of charge, and usually take three to six months to complete.
-Any person interested in adopting a foster child must also complete an adoption home study.
-The adoption home study is also provided free of charge.
+All resource families must complete training and receive a criminal background check, a health screening and a home inspection.
+All training, approval and inspections are provided free of charge, and usually take a minimum of 6 months to complete.
+Any person interested in adopting a foster child must also complete the Resource Family Approval process.

 Resource Parent Training- 18 Hours

-Individuals interested in becoming a foster/adoptive resource parent must complete 18 hours of training as part of their application process.
+Individuals interested in becoming a resource family must complete 18 hours of training.

 The training series is held over 3 consecutive Saturdays.